djoleary5/Pyber/README.md

 * % of Total Fares by City Type
 * % of Total Rides by City Type
 * % of Total Drivers by City Type

+## Conclusions

+* The highest average fares are in rural and suburban cities.
+This makes sense as destinations would be farther apart in those regions (longer rides lead to higher fares).

+* There are also fewer rides and drivers per city than urban cities(supply/demand) which would contriute to the higher fares.

+* The overwhelming majority of total fares, rides, and drivers are in urban cities.
+Reasons for this would probably be higher demand, as less people own cars and the shorter rides would yeild more affordable fares.